alexzeey2/MoniQ/replit.md

 - **Starting Balance Increased:** New and returning players now start with ₦60M (increased from ₦50M)
 - **Updated Item Count:** All UI references and documentation updated to reflect 18-item goal
 - **Store Default View:** Cars category now displays by default when entering the Store page (instead of "All")
+- **Video Loading Optimization:** Changed car videos from `preload="auto"` to `preload="metadata"` for faster initial playback - only loads ~3% of video data instead of entire file, dramatically improving load times on slower connections and Vercel deployments

 ### November 1, 2025 - Price Increases & Game Balance Overhaul
 - **All Item Prices Tripled (3×):**